Selectable Mode Vocoder: Codecs

+Algorithm

 The algorithm includes voice activity detection (VAD) followed by an elaborate frame classification scheme.
 Silence/background noise and stationary unvoiced frames are represented by spectrum-modulated noise and coded at 1/4 or 1/8 rate.
 The SMV uses 4 subframes for full rate and two/three subframes for half rate.
 The stochastic (fixed) codebook structure is also elaborate and uses sub-codebooks each tuned for a particular type of speech.
 The sub-codebooks have different degrees of pulse sparseness (more sparse for noise like excitation).
 SMV scores a high of 3.6 MOS at full rate with clean speech.

 The coder works on a frame of 160 speech samples (20 ms) and requires a look ahead of 80 samples (10 ms) if noise-suppression option B is used.
 An additional 24 samples of look ahead is required if noise-suppression option A is used.
 So the algorithmic delay for the coder is 30 ms with noise-suppression option B and 33 ms with noise-suppression option A.

 The next evolution of CDMA speech codecs is VMR-WB which provides much higher speech quality with wideband while fitting to the same networks.

 SMV can be also used in 3GPP2 container file format – 3G2.